PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 ******************

 In order to use the analysis functions in PCT, you’ll first need to open up a corpus.
-There are four possible ways of doing this: first, you can use a built-in corpus (a small, entirely invented sample corpus or the Irvine Phonotactic Online Dictionary of English [IPHOD]_;
-second, you can use a corpus that is independently stored on your local computer; third, you can create a new corpus from text; and fourth, you can import a spontaneous speech corpus (e.g. from Praat TextGrids or from your own local copy of a corpus such as the Buckeye corpus [BUCKEYE]_ or TIMIT corpus [TIMIT]_.
-Each of these will be discussed in turn.
-The basic structure of a corpus, however, is a list of words with other possible information about each: e.g., its transcription, its frequency of occurrence, its lexical category, its syllable structure, etc. These are in columnar format; e.g., loaded from a CSV or tab-delimited text file.
+When we say a "corpus" in PCT, we mean a file that has the following basic structure: a list of words with other possible information about each: e.g., its transcription, its frequency of occurrence, its lexical category, its syllable structure, etc. These are in columnar format;
+e.g., loaded from a CSV or tab-delimited text file.
+(See more at :ref:`corpus_format`.)

+There are five possible ways of getting a corpus in PCT:

+1. Use one of the built-in corpora to get started immediately.
+You can choose between two small, entirely invented corpora that have various parameters (see :ref:`example_corpora`) or use the Irvine Phonotactic Online Dictionary of English [IPHOD]_;

+2. Use a corpus in the above format that is independently stored on your local computer;

+3. Create a corpus from running text (e.g., straight transcriptions of speech or interlinear texts);

+4. Create a corpus from Praat TextGrids [PRAAT]_;

+5. Import a corpus from your own local copy of another standard corpus (currently, we support the Buckeye corpus [BUCKEYE]_ and the TIMIT corpus [TIMIT]_).

+Each of these options is discussed in more detail below.

 .. _download_corpora:

 Using a built-in corpus
 =======================

-To use a built-in corpus, simply go to the “Corpus” menu and select “Load corpus...” from the list, which will open the “Load corpus” dialogue box.
+To use a built-in corpus, simply go to the “File” menu and select “Load corpus...” from the list, which will open the “Load corpora” dialogue box.

 The first time you want to use a built-in corpus, you’ll need to download it (from a Dropbox link accessed by PCT internally); you must therefore be connected to the internet to complete this step.
 To do so, click on “Download example corpora” from the right-hand menu.
-This will allow you to download either the Example corpus and/or the IPHOD corpus [IPHOD]_.
+This will allow you to download either of the two example corpora (one is called "example" and the other called "Lemurian" (both are entirely made up; see :ref:`example_corpora`)  and/or the IPHOD corpus
+[IPHOD]_.
 Note that the version of the IPHOD corpus that is contained here has been altered from the freely `downloadable version
 <http://www.iphod.com/>`_, in that it (1) does not have the derived columns and